DEMCON/libstored/client/README.md

 to get some more help:

 - `ed2.gui`: a GUI that connects to a debug target.
+  The GUI has by default high DPI support.
+If the scaling is not satisfactory, try setting the `QT_SCALE_FACTOR` environment variable before starting the GUI.
 - `ed2.cli`: a command line interface that connects to a debug target.
 - `ed2.wrapper.stdio`: a stdin/stdout wrapper, which is a bridge between Embedded Debugger messages within the stdin/stdout streams of the application